jonlpersson/ed-latimore/site/_posts/2021-12-22-everything-you-need-to-know-to-get-into-boxing.md

 ### Find a boxing gym

-Even in the time of the internet, many boxing gyms don't have a website.
+Even in the time of the internet, many boxing gyms don’t have a website.
 A lot don’t even have a social media presence.

 You may have some luck finding one by doing an internet search.
 However, I recommend you do something else rather than do a broad search online.
 The following suggestion assumes that you don’t know anyone who fights.
 If you do, just ask them where to go.